German Detective Pikachu trailer sounds hilariously different

 That "pika pika" appears to come from voice actress Ikue Otani, who has provided the voice for Pikachu dating back to the start of the Pokemon anime series in 1997.

+We're fortunate Nirbion's Twitter video preserves the amusing moment.
+The first trailer had over 600,000 views, so there were plenty of witnesses to the goofy vocals.

-Nirbion says the video is just for comedic effect and is not meant to throw shade at the voice actors.
+Nirbion says the video is just for comedic effect and isn't meant to throw shade at the voice actors.
 "I actually think the current voice cast is good and fitting, but the dub direction just a bit off and awkward," Nirbion tweeted.

-Twitter commentators say the trailer voice doesn't match the one used in the German version of the anime show, which makes the Detective Pikachu voice change even stranger.
+Twitter commentators say the trailer voice didn't match the one used in the German version of the anime show, which made the Detective Pikachu voice change even stranger.

-The movie doesn't reach theaters until May 2019, which would give Warner Bros. plenty of time to redo the pika pika if it chooses.
+If the new trailer is any indication, we can expect the German-language Detective Pikachu to fall in line with the rest of the world when it comes out in May 2019.

 CNET's Gift Guide: The best place to find the perfect gift for everyone on your list this season.